rust-unofficial/patterns/src/functional/generics-type-classes.md

 }

-use proto_trait::ProtoKind; // keep internal to prevent impls pub use proto_trait::{Nfs, Bootp}; // re-export so callers can see them
+use proto_trait::ProtoKind; // keep internal to prevent impls pub use proto_trait::{Bootp, Nfs}; // re-export so callers can see them

 struct FileDownloadRequest<P: ProtoKind> {
     file_name: PathBuf,